mbeddr/mps-platform-docs/src/doc/docs/aspects/plugin.md

     Red rectangles: marker facets

     - Do not define dependencies on other facets.
-    - They are known to the MPS make process and are available for user.
+    - They are known to the MPS make process and are available for users.
-    - You can define where you own facet should fit in and decide if you require some facet.
+    - You can define where your own facet should fit in and decide if you require some facet.

     Usage: